triton-io/triton/README.md

 ## Introduction

-Triton provides a cloud-native DeployFlow, which is safe, controllable, and policy-rich.
+Triton provides a Cloud-Native DeployFlow, which is safe, controllable, and policy-rich.

 For more introduction details, see [Overview docs](./docs/README.md)